At St Augustine's, we hope to inspire our children to have a curiosity and fascination with the world that will stay with them throughout their lives.

 They will be encouraged to ask their own geographical questions, and use their skills to collect the evidence needed to answer them.

-Links for home learning for the Summer term 2020
+Links to our curriculum learning for the Summer term

 For all of the above topics you can find fantastic maps and aerial photographs on the digimap website.